Generic Name: gabapentin (GAB-a-PEN-tin)

 Brand Name: Neurontin

-Gabapentin capsules is used for:
+Gabapentin capsules are used for:

 Treating certain types of seizures associated with epilepsy when used along with other medicines.
 It may also be used for treating nerve pain associated with herpes zoster (shingles) infection (postherpetic neuralgia).
 It may also be used for other conditions as determined by your doctor.